venkat-ranganathan/projects/about.md

 Setup was relatively simple:

-- There's a Raspberry Pi app that formats and installs the Raspberry Pi OS on your microSD card
+- There's a Raspberry Pi app that formats and installs the Raspberry Pi OS onto your microSD card
 - Then you plug the microSD card into the Raspberry Pi, turn it on and connect it to a monitor, keyboard, and mouse; then connect it to your Wi-Fi/ethernet
 - You run: "sudo apt-get update & sudo apt-get upgrade -y" to update the OS
 - Then install the Pi-hole adblocker using the installer from the Pi-hole website